sebinseban/km44besd06/README.md

 FileName: main.c

+1) `main (int , int )`

-1)	main function. // takes input, calls calculatenetsalary function.
+// takes input, calls calculatenetsalary function.

 FileName: daysinmonth.c

-2)int  NoOfDaysinMonth(int  m, int  y);  // returns the number of days in a month
+2)`int  NoOfDaysinMonth(int  m, int  y);`

+// returns the number of days in a month

+3)`int  IsLeapYear(int   y);`

-3)int  IsLeapYear(int   y);  // checks if a year is leap year or not
+// checks if a year is leap year or not

 FileName: calsal.c

-3)int  CalculateNetSalary(int  total, int  lop, int  m, int  y); // calculates and returns the net salary for a given month & year uses  NoOfDaysinMonthto calculate the one day salary.
+3)`int  CalculateNetSalary(int  total, int  lop, int  m, int  y);`

+// calculates and returns the net salary for a given month & year uses  NoOfDaysinMonthto calculate the one day salary.

 Example:  Input: